 In the fall, James will be attending SUNY Maritime with the goal of becoming a merchant marine.
 “Farragut makes sure you have the tools you need to go to college.
 Mrs. Williar [Director of Counseling and College Placement] is a rock star.
 She helped me with all of my applications and with housing and everything.
 I couldn’t thank her enough for what she’s done.”

 “That’s my career goal,” he continued, “but I’m going to keep flying too.
-I want to get my private pilot’s license and my seaplane rating so I can fly seaplanes back home.”
+I want to get my private pilot’s certificate and my seaplane rating so I can fly seaplanes back home.”